Michael Aboagye

 Michael Aboagye (born 31 December 2001) is a Ghanaian cricketer.
 He was named in Ghana's squad for the 2017 ICC World Cricket League Division Five tournament in South Africa.
 He played in Ghana's second fixture, against Vanuatu, on 4 September 2017.

 In May 2019, he was named in Ghana's squad for the Regional Finals of the 2018–19 ICC T20 World Cup Africa Qualifier tournament in Uganda.
-He made his Twenty20 International (T20I) debut for Ghana against Namibia on 20 May 2019.
+He made his Twenty20 International (T20I) debut against Namibia on 20 May 2019.
 He was the leading run-scorer for Ghana in the Regional Finals, with 47 runs in three matches.